apppackio/apppack-docs/src/setup.md

 apppack create account --dockerhub-username <your_doockerhub_username>
 ```

+Once complete, follow the instructions to activate your AppPack account.

+!!! warning
-Once complete, follow the instructions to activate your AppPack account. **Don't continue until you've received confirmation that your account is ready.**
+    **Don't continue until you've received confirmation that your account is ready.**

 !!! pricing "Account Pricing"
     No resources in the account stack should incur AWS charges.